wordsworthc/evo-python-sdk/CONTRIBUTING.md

 ### Contributor License Agreement (CLA)

-By making a pull request, you confirm you agree to our [Contributor License Agreement (CLA).](https://gist.github.com/imodeljs-admin/9a071844d3a8d420092b5cf360e978ca).
+The first time you make a pull request, you will be required to sign a Contributor License Agreement (CLA).
+This is managed and tracked by a bot, and only needs to be done once per repository.

-This only needs to be completed once, and enables contributions to all projects under the Seequent GitHub organization, including this repository.
 The CLA ensures you retain copyright to your contributions, and provides us the right to use, modify, and redistribute your contributions using the Apache 2.0 License.

 ## Code of conduct